AlexKhymenko/ngx-permissions/README.md

 ## Common use cases

-### Two guards when first make request for authorisation and gets permissions second checks for permissions
+### Two guards when first make request for authorization and gets permissions second checks for permissions

 This method only works with `angular 4.3.2` or higher see https://github.com/angular/angular/issues/15670

 There are a lot of times you have 2 guard one for authorisation when it makes request for permissions and second is permissions guard and you want them to work in chain.
-To make them work in chain You should use them next
+To make them work in chain You should use them in a following way:

 ```typescript